Get a FREE Case Review

-If you or a loved one has sustained serious injuries from a Myrtle Beach boating accident, Auger & Auger Attorneys at Law are here to help.
+If you or a loved one has sustained serious injuries from a Myrtle Beach boating accident, Auger & Auger Accident and Injury Lawyers are here to help.
 All watercraft accidents create significant dilemmas — including staying afloat, securing emergency assistance, and safely making your way to land for medical attention.
 Our boating accident lawyer contributes by investigating the scene and addressing the tough questions that determine cause and fault; making certain the most effective legal route is taken to protect your interests.

 With over 20 million tourists flocking to this city at the heart of the Grand Strand, your summer and winter watercraft activities can take a dangerous turn.
 Accountability for your actions (and respect for others sharing the water with you) goes a long way toward safe enjoyment for all concerned.
 Always keep safety precautions in mind as distraction and non-adherence are usually the premises of boating accidents.